as

 If adding WebView to your React Native app

-The Vega WebView component displays web-based content in your Vega app, including HTML, JavaScript, and CSS.
-Using this component, you can leverage existing web content for your app.
-Some examples are static pages (Help pages, Terms and Conditions, etc), login screens, or the presentation layer of your app.
+Vega WebView components display web-based content in your Vega app, including HTML, JavaScript, and CSS.
+Using this component, you can reuse existing web content for your app.
+Some examples are static pages (Help pages, Terms and Conditions), login screens, or the presentation layer of your app.
 The WebView component uses the Chromium engine, which is customizable (custom headers, or DOM storage for instance) and supports data communication between the WebView source and the containing Vega app through the Messaging Bridge.

 Make sure your web content is optimized for TV devices, which includes focus navigation for remote-control/directional-pad (D-Pad) input.
 Click/Touch/Drag UX implementations are seldom compatible with a TV user experience, and TV devices often use less power than desktop and mobile devices.
 Optimize your web content by reducing animations for TV, for instance.
 For more guidance on performance and fluidity, see Development Best Practices for Web Apps.